huanglab-research/GeoRef/README.md

 #### Acknowledgement

 We appreciate the great work of [*C*2 -Matching](https://github.com/yumingj/C2-Matching), [MRefSR](https://github.com/wdmwhh/MRefSR), [DATSR](https://github.com/caojiezhang/DATSR), RRSR, [MASA](https://github.com/dvlab-research/MASA-SR), [RefDiff](https://github.com/dongrunmin/RefDiff), etc. Please refer to the original repo for more usage and documents.
-The complete code will be released later.

 #### Contact

 Feel free to contact me if there is any question.
 (Ke Zhang: [itzhangke@stu.ouc.edu.cn](mailto:itzhangke@stu.ouc.edu.cn), Lei Huang: [huangl@ouc.edu.cn](mailto:huangl@ouc.edu.cn))
+Note: The source code is currently incomplete and will be fully released once the manuscript is accepted by the journal.